Can Retainers Move Teeth Back?

 Caring for Clear Retainers

-Proper Cleaning: Clear retainers should be cleaned regularly with a soft brush and non-abrasive cleaning solution to prevent bacterial build-up and maintain their transparency.
+Proper Cleaning: Clear retainers should be cleaned regularly with a soft brush and non-abrasive cleaning solution to prevent bacterial build-up and maintain transparency.

 Avoiding Heat Exposure: Exposure to high temperatures can warp clear retainers, so it's important to avoid washing them in hot water or leaving them in a hot environment.